The Secretary of State was asked—

 Yes, I am very happy to join the hon.
 Lady in congratulating them.
 Right hon. and hon.
 Members who do not know anything about WorldSkills should take a look—it is fantastic.
 I am disappointed that the Scottish Government have chosen not to put in any money, despite its success.
 WorldSkills is a way of showcasing exactly what young people can achieve.

 I was about to thank the Minister for her positive comments about STEM, however I should point out that the Scottish Government properly fund further education.
 STEM careers are still not attracting enough young people and we have a continuing need to tap into Europe’s talent streams.
 Does the Minister share my concern that limited uptake of STEM subjects, now coupled with potential restrictions on EU nationals based on salary, is a serious issue?
 What discussions has she had with the Home Secretary on keeping the EU talent pipeline open?

 It is extremely important that we use talent from wherever it comes.
 I reiterate that I am disappointed at the Scottish Government for refusing my invitation to put some money into WorldSkills.
 This is an opportunity to boost engineering careers and choices, particularly for women.
 I am disappointed in the Scottish Government’s attitude.

 School Places: England

-There are 1.9 million more pupils in good or outstanding schools compared to 2010 and we are on track to create 1 million places this decade.
+There are 1.9 million more pupils in good or outstanding schools compared with 2010 and we are on track to create 1 million places this decade.
 That compares with a loss of 100,000 places in the six years up to 2010.

 A badly planned new housing development is putting enormous strain on school places in my constituency, particularly primary places.
 We have a new school that will open in 2019, but the funding process through the Education and Skills Funding Agency has been very elongated and bureaucratic.
 I would be grateful if my right hon.
 Friend could say how the process can be simplified, so that in future we can ensure that the supply of good new school places matches the demand in areas where there is new development.